(Saint-Petersburg, 1874 – 1947, Naggar)

-Nicholas Roerich was a Russian-German artist, writer, archaeologist, philosopher and traveller.
-One of the brightest representatives of Russian symbolism and modernism, his legacy is enormous.
+Nicholas Roerich was an artist of German origin, writer, archaeologist, philosopher and traveller.
+One of the brightest representatives of symbolism and modernism, his legacy is enormous.
 More than 7,000 paintings are exhibited in famous art galleries in different parts of the world.

 At an early age he showed a curiosity and talent for a variety of activities.
 When he was nine, a noted archeologist came to conduct explorations in the region and took young Roerich on his excavations of the local tumuli.
 The adventure of unveiling the mysteries of forgotten eras with his own hands sparked an interest in archeology that would last his lifetime.
 Through other contacts he developed interests in collecting prehistoric artifacts, coins, and minerals, and built his own arboretum for the study of plants and trees.